chandrasekarnarayana/foodspec/docs/qc_tutorial.md

-# Quality control / novelty detection
+# Quality control / novelty detection (tutorial view)

+> Canonical workflow: [Workflow: Batch Quality Control](workflows/batch_quality_control.md).
+This tutorial view mirrors that pipeline and is retained for convenience.

 Questions this page answers
 - Is a new batch in-distribution compared to a reference library?